btemplep/authzee/docs/sdks.md

 and the storage module will be used to store and retrieve grants and other compute state objects.

-## Authzee Object or Struct
+## Authzee Class

-The `Authzee` object should take these arguments when created:
+The `Authzee` class should take these arguments when created:
-- Identity defs
+- Identity Definitions
-- Resource defs
+- Resource Definitions
 - JMESPath search function
 - Compute Module type and arguments
 - Storage Module type and arguments

 If the language supports async, there should also be an async version, `AuthzeeAsync`.

+Authzee instances must declare these public constant class vars when they are instanced, or have getters:
+- compute_locality - Compute [Module Locality](#module-locality) pass theough of compute value
+- compute_parallel_paging_supported - if the compute module supports processing grants with parallel paging

-These are the methods of functions for the Authzee object.
-For the `AuthzeeAsync` class, they should all be async functions.
+These are the methods for the Authzee class.
+For the `AuthzeeAsync` class, they should all be async.

 - `start() -> None`
     - start up Authzee app